maxi-blocks/maxi-blocks/readme.txt

 * Fix: Enabled the mobile navigation menu background by default for improved user experience.
 * Fix: Addressed inconsistencies in the Text block's toolbar icons for a more cohesive interface.
 * Fix: Incorporated bottom-gap and mobile navigation options into Style Cards from the Style Cards Library by default for enhanced functionality.

-_Updates 9 Jul 2024_
-MaxiBlocks v1.9.1
-* Update: Added support for more Dynamic Content options for Custom Post Types.
-* Update: Improved SEO score for patterns with Interaction Builder effects.
-* Update: Optimized speed for Number Counter and Video frontend scripts.
-* Update: Enhancements to Dynamic Content and Content Loop speed on backend.
-* Fix: Resolved Search Maxi block's search icon bug when trying to replace it.
-* Fix: Pagination and hiding repeated elements for Content Loop when using WooCommerce products.

 == Upgrade Notice ==